Shlomo Miller

 Shlomo Eliyahu Miller is a member of the Moetzes Gedolei HaTorah (Council of Torah Sages).
 He is a Rosh Kollel (dean) and co-founder of the Kollel Avreichim Institute for Advanced Talmud Study, a haredi post-yeshiva educational institution in Toronto and head of its Beis Din (Rabbinical court).
-He is the foremost Litvish Haredi Posek (decisor of Rabbinic law) in Toronto.
+He is a Litvish Haredi Posek (decisor of Rabbinic law) in Toronto.

 Miller is the head of the Beis Din of the Va'ad Harabonim of Lakewood (Association of Rabbis) of Lakewood, NJ and heads a Kollel there as well.
-He is a close friend of Avraham Bromberg.
+He is a close friend of Rabbi Avraham Bromberg.
 Miller is a strong opponent of any weakening of the rule of Halacha (Rabbinic law).

 Personal life

 Rabbinic history

 Miller learned in the Talmudical Academy of Baltimore and was a close talmid (student) of Rav Aaron Kotler.
 He began deciding Halachic disputes after Rav Moshe Feinstein began referring halakhic disputes to him.
 He founded Kollel Toronto along with Rav Yaakov Hirschman in 1970.